Jordan’s ID gets recognition

 Gemalto, through its Government Programs division and its solutions, assists and advises its public and governmental partners in the transformation of their organizations and processes.

-Gemalto supports countries which wish to modernize and have opted to move into the digital age for the well-being of their people, their socio-economic competitiveness and their security.
+Gemalto supports countries that wish to modernize and have opted to move into the digital age for the well-being of their people, their socio-economic competitiveness and their security.

 More about the enrollment process in Jordan – in Arabic only